Aderemi/di-ts/readme.md

-# Dependency Injection in TypeScript
+# Your own custom Dependency Injection in TypeScript

 Basic DI implementation in TS, see [nehalist.io/dependency-injection-in-typescript/](https://nehalist.io/dependency-injection-in-typescript/).